Research Back To Research Themes

 The Humanitarian Evidence Program aims to strengthen the evidence base of humanitarian policy and practice and to enhance the availability of this evidence-based research to decision-makers.
-This involves the following key activities:
+This includes, but is not limited to, the following key activities:

-- Consulting key stakeholders in the humanitarian sector to identify the key areas and questions for the respective literature and systematic reviews.
+- Consulting key stakeholders in the humanitarian sector to identify the key areas and questions for evidence synthesis.

 - Engaging with researchers from low- and middle-income countries to ensure diverse representation in the humanitarian conversation.

-- Making requests for proposals from humanitarian researchers and practitioners to conduct the literature and systematic reviews in the identified areas.
+- Making requests for proposals from humanitarian researchers and practitioners to conduct the reviews.

-- Assessing proposals and selecting researchers to carry out the literature and systematic reviews.
+- Assessing proposals and selecting researchers to carry out reviews.

-- Providing feedback on the draft literature and systematic reviews to ensure that the documents provide a rigorous synthesis and analysis of the evidence base for each research area.
+- Providing feedback on the draft evidence syntheses to ensure that the documents provide a rigorous synthesis and analysis of the evidence base for each research area.